QBECO for the treatment of Crohn’s disease

 Initial results from Crohn’s disease clinical trial

-Based on the Week 8 and preliminary Week 16 results, QBECO SSI appears safe and well-tolerated and demonstrates consistently positive trends throughout the treatment period of the trial, successfully establishing proof-of-concept in Crohn’s disease and supporting continued development of QBECO SSI in inflammatory bowel disease.
+Based on the Week 8 and Week 16 results, QBECO SSI appears safe and well-tolerated and demonstrates consistently positive trends throughout the treatment period of the trial, successfully establishing proof-of-concept in Crohn’s disease and supporting continued development of QBECO SSI in inflammatory bowel disease.

 Clinical data from compassionate use programs provide precedent for current studies